JoshComer/JC_C_Vector/README.md

 The names of everything have been prefaced in such a way that there shouldn't be any naming collisions with anything else As everything is at least preceeded by JC_

-Why on earth am I seeking to do this you might ask?
-Why not just use C++?
-Well because I can.
-It's also a fun exercise as someone who has primarily used C++ before, to learn under the hood what some of the differences are between the 2 languages
+Why does this exist?
+I felt like it.
+Was a fun thing to write

 Future Plans